robotframework/robotframework/atest/README.txt

 The results of the test execution are written to 'results' folder.
 The directory contains output, log and report files that are named based on the startup script used to run the test cases (e.g. 'jybot-log.html').
-The directory also contains time-stampped folders for other test outputs.
+The directory also contains time-stamped folders for other test outputs.

 Test Data
 ---------